vikas-singh369/namaste-react-grind-notes/8-let's-get-classy/ReadMe.md

 This makes `this.props` available inside to our constructor.

-## (Research) Why can't we have the callback function of useEffect async?
+## 7 (Research) Why can't we have the callback function of useEffect async?
+`useEffect()` hook is designed to handle side effect in functional components.
+It's powerful flexible to manging asynchronous operation fetching API call  and more.

+useEffect callback cannot directly accept an async callback function. because its expect clean up callback funciton or either nothing undefined.

+when we declare an async then function return promise and useEffect doesn't work with promises returned.

+reason for this :
+because its expect either clean up callback funtion or either nothing undefined its break underline writen logic and give error.If we return a Promise, React doesn't know when or how to handle cleanup.

+**Note: Cleanup = sync function only, never async.**